How to Apply

 Step Six: After You Apply

 Once an applicant has received final certification, they are eligible to purchase/close on the home.
 At closing, buyers will sign documents prepared by the City of Boulder, including the Covenant.
-To prepare for closing buyers will meet with a City of Boulder Homeownership staff member approximately one week before closing to review these documents.
+To prepare for closing buyers will meet with City of Boulder Homeownership staff approximately one week before closing to review these documents.